The Revenue Blog /

 - Definition: It's essential to have a clear understanding of your operations before introducing or modifying systems.
 A system without a defined process can lead to inefficiencies and confusion.

 - Application: Consider the customer journey.
 Identify at what stages different teams interact and how these interactions occur.
 Assess your current team and the roles you might need in the future.
-Resist the urge to bow to pressures of building systems without having defined processes.
+Resist the urge to bow to the pressures of building systems without having defined processes.

 2. Document & Democratize: